 We know that these uncertain times can cause a lot of anxiety and affect us differently.
 It is more important than ever to look after yourself and talk to your friends or family about how you are feeling.
 There are a range of resources available to help support you with your wellbeing and mental health:

-- King’s Counselling and Mental Health support.
-You can find out more about the service in our article Accessing Student Support & Wellbeing remotely
+King’s Counselling & Mental Health Support and Disability Support.
+You can find out more about these services in our article Accessing Student Support & Wellbeing remotely.

-- Mind, the mental health charity has some useful information on its website about coronavirus and your wellbeing.
+Mind, a mental health charity, has some useful information on its website about coronavirus and your wellbeing.